Tottenham v Brighton: How to watch on Amazon Prime

 Who will win?
 HEARALPUBLICIST says…

-Tottenham appeared stagnant towards Chelsea following a terrific upsurge in kind below Jose Mourinho.
+Tottenham regarded stagnant towards Chelsea following a terrific upsurge in type below Jose Mourinho.

-Son’s purple card means Christian Eriksen may have an enormous probability to impress, whereas Harry Kane might want to step up his goalscoring kind within the coming weeks.
+Son’s purple card means Christian Eriksen may have a giant likelihood to impress, whereas Harry Kane might want to step up his goalscoring type within the coming weeks.

-Brighton have endured a depressing time towards the top-tier groups and have additionally did not file wins towards Wolves, Crystal Palace and Sheffield United in previous weeks.
+Brighton have endured a depressing time towards the top-tier groups and have additionally did not report wins towards Wolves, Crystal Palace and Sheffield United in previous weeks.

 Prediction: Tottenham 2-Zero Brighton